hurst0415/Water-quality-analysis-for-the-Thames-River/README.md

 5. Ammonium (AMMONIUM), measured in milligrams per liter (mg/L).
 6. Turbidity (TURBIDITY), measured in nephelometric turbidity units (NTU).

-The data sets retrieved contain several problems, some of the main issues which we rectify in the following way:
+The data sets retrieved contain several problems.
+Below are some of the main issues and the ways in which we rectify them:
 1. DO and DO-MGL parameters not considered, instead use the DOO-MGL parameter measured with an optical optode for more reliable data.
 'DOO-MGL' is equivalent to the commonly known 'DO' in this project.
 1. DO measurements exceeding 25mg/L are deemed faulty and discarded, as achieving a concentration as high as 25mg/L is generally unlikely under standard conditions.
-2. We remove non-positive measurements for ’COND’, ’PH’, ’AMMONIUM’, ’Turbidity’ and ’DO’ indicators.
+2. Remove non-positive measurements for ’COND’, ’PH’, ’AMMONIUM’, ’Turbidity’ and ’DO’ indicators.
 3. Remove large spikes and sudden dropouts due to probe faults or human activities, such as the oxygen pumped into the river from a boat in August 2022.
 4. COND measurements in ms/cm unit, change to us/cm.